 The 'Finding Your Voice' Verite docu-series will be an inspiring, heartfelt, musical feast.
 Each episode will follow John Holiday behind the scenes and onto the stage of his performances with companies like the iconic New York Metropolitan Opera, the New York Philharmonic, the Houston Opera, along with contemporary performances with singers like John Legend.
 We will experience the highs of John's career as he achieves goals that he never imagined possible, smashes through glass ceilings as an African American singer in the operatic world, and successfully crosses over into pop music.

-When not performing, John has another love that is equal to his passion for singing opera; he is an Associate Professor at the University of Maryland, School of Music, in College Park, Maryland.
+When not performing, John has another love that is equal to his passion for singing opera; he teaches young up and coming vocalists and prepares them for the world as professional musicians.

 Each episode will also follow John as he shapes his student's voices and inspires the lives of the next generation of opera, jazz, and musical theater singers.
 John's goal is to actively encourage greater diversity in the opera community in general.
 John feels his students are like his own kids and nurtures them with a combination of creative and life wisdom, kindness, and fierce professionalism.
 John leads by example and expects the same level of excellence from his students as he does from himself.

-'Finding Your Voice' will follow the students as John prepares them for singing competitions, concerts, auditions with opera companies, musical theater, and post-graduate studies at prestigious schools like Julliard.
+'Finding Your Voice' will follow the students as John prepares them for singing competitions, concerts, auditions with opera companies, musical theater, and post-graduate studies at prestigious schools like Juilliard.

 Some master class subjects who have already agreed to participate in the docu-series include rap icon and singer, Jidenna and the 2013 Cardiff Singer of the World winner, American Mezzo-Soprano, Jamie Barton.
 Both Jidenna and Jamie are not just celebrated musicians; they are also social activists and believe in using their position as a platform to educate others.